Which Cyber Essentials or Cyber Essentials IASME Governance?

-Cyber Essentials is a good stepping point for businesses of all sizes, if done properly, it identifies that the business in question is working towards ensuring that safe business practices are in place to help safeguard against cyber related incidents.
+What is Cyber Essentials accreditation and is it a good stepping point for businesses of all sizes, if done properly, it identifies that the business in question is working towards ensuring that safe business practices are in place to help safeguard against cyber-related incidents.
 However, only having Cyber Essentials in place can only guarantee so much, implementing both Cyber Essentials with IASME Governance further helps your business to identify all key areas of operation.
 From ensuring your backups are working, to identifying risk areas of operation, to ensuring your entire supply chain is checked and secure.

 If you are a business and you are looking to ensure that you are doing things right, would like to implement the best practices of ISO 27001, but can’t justify the cost or have the means to put it in place, the IASME governance standard is the one for you.

 Having both Cyber Essentials and IASME Governance also ensures that you are doing the basics for protecting your cyber security as well as working to protect your data governance and personal information, which can help businesses win tenders.

 Going one step further, Cyber Essentials Plus

 Once you have achieved the Cyber Essentials certification you can go one step further and work on obtaining Cyber Essentials Plus.
 This additional layer of certification builds upon the self-assessment by having an independent third-party assessor come on-site and verify your answers as well as reviewing your procedures and performing a vulnerability assessment on your local network.
 The Plus certification not only helps identify companies who are serious about protecting their data and doing things right but helps put trust in place.